Format of gene names

 symbols have the same meaning for S. cerevisiae and

 be orthologous, it is preferable that they share the same gene name.
-Where C. albicans and S. cerevisiae genes are similar, but the function of these genes is not the same in both species, it is preferable that the genes do NOT share a name; rather, the gene name assigned should have some significance with respect to the function of the gene.
+Where Candida and S. cerevisiae genes are similar, but the function of these genes is not the same in both species, it is preferable that the genes do NOT share a name; rather, the gene name assigned should have some significance with respect to the function of the gene.

-Going forward, it is preferable that newly named genes use standard format whenever possible.
+Going forward, it is preferable that newly named genes use standard

 true gene name.
 The use of prefixes adds clarity to papers discussing